-The Rega Company for over 4 decades now has been making turntables in the United Kingdom.
+The Rega RP1 Manual Turntable has been a darling among audiophiles for decades.
+The Rega Company for over 40 years now has been making turntables in the United Kingdom.
 They have manufactured numerous stylish and great sounding players.

 For optimum sound, the RP1 must be set on a shelf or a hollow cabinet, if this is not done, there is a high chance that it will generate bass overtones.

 This turntable sounds good as any other mid-range TTs of the late 1970s and this says a lot as it is way better than most of the modern record players which go at the similar price range.

 The player comes with a minimalistic design which does away with all the excessive switches and buttons and what you are left with is the pure sophisticated beauty.
 RP1’s simple design makes it artistically attractive and functionality capable.

 The platter is created from resin that is said to improve the stability of the speed.
 This turntable comes in two colors- grey and black.

 This player is a traditional, stripped back design turntable without any decorative gadgets, however with ounces of class and style, and what they have lost on features they have replaced with engineering brilliance.

 Other Features and Setting It Up

 The RP1 is a manual player, therefore unlike other entry-level players, which you press play then tone-arm moves instantly on the record and begin playing and then returns back to its original place as soon as it has finished playing; for this player, manual means that you will have to do the playing all by yourself.

 Actually, this is not a big task, only it makes the player not as convenient as other turntables which provide this at just the flick of a switch.

-RP1 is an upgraded model, and this has seen the introduction of a better/ thicker drive belt, and brand new thicker mat, that is made from natural wool instead of simple, cheap fabric.
+The Rega RP1 manual turntable is an upgraded model, and this has seen the introduction of a better/ thicker drive belt, and brand new thicker mat, that is made from natural wool instead of simple, cheap fabric.